Judge blocks Texas investigation of trans teen’s parents

 The Texas lawsuit does not identify the family by name.
 The suit said the mother works for DFPS on the review of reports of abuse and neglect.
 The day of Abbott’s order, she asked her supervisor how it would affect the agency’s policy, according to the lawsuit.

 The mother was placed on leave because she has a transgender daughter and the following day was informed her family would be investigated in accordance with the governor’s directive, the suit said.
+The teen has received puberty-delaying medication and hormone therapy.

 DFPS said Tuesday that it had received three reports since Abbott’s order and Paxton’s opinion, but would not say whether any resulted in investigations.

 At Wednesday’s hearing, Castillo said he was aware of at least two other families being investigated.
+He also said some medical providers have stopped providing prescriptions for gender confirming care because of the governor’s order.